tc39/notes/es9/2018-07/july-26.md

 -[proposal](https://github.com/sffc/proposal-unified-intl-numberformat)
 -[slides](https://docs.google.com/presentation/d/1_1D15PWniTlbLu1BOU9aDf5H87Ecq85i0CuLl5KA4DE/edit#slide=id.g3db4b37152_0_0)

-SFC: This proposal essentially adds new features within the options object to add features that have been requested by many users.
+SCR:This proposal essentially adds new features within the options object to add features that have been requested by many users.
 First, spec updates: we add the option narrowSymbol to the currencyDisplay property (i.e. $ instead of $US).
 Next, Units.
 The Intl API has a concept called Style, and we add this style entry called `unit`, which has narrow, short or long options: (i.e. Narrow `"º"`, Short `"º F"`, Long `"º Fahrenheit`").
 Next, Scientific and Compact Notation will now be represented using the new option `notation`, with options "compact", "compactDisplay", "scientific".
 Another feature that’s been requested is Sign display, and this is a good things for Intl to govern best practices for locales.
 Sign Display uses various options like `auto`, `always`, `never`, `except-zero`.

 WH: If you provide -0 and always show sign, does it return "-0" or "+0"?

-SFC: There was a question about this on the GitHub issue.
+SCR:There was a question about this on the GitHub issue.
 I would refer to that.

-SFC: There’s also the option of `currencySign` which enables an accounting format.
+SCR:There’s also the option of `currencySign` which enables an accounting format.
 Now, let’s talk about combining options.
 Most options are orthogonal, and can be used together.
 Thanks to DE and the Ecma402 subcommittee for helping me with this proposal.

 JHD: WHat happens if I pass in an invalid option?

-SFC: If your option is not in that set, the spec says throw a RangeError.
+SCR:If your option is not in that set, the spec says throw a RangeError.
 The one exception is `unit`, not all browsers will support all units, but we will list a minimum set of units.
 Browsers can

 JHD: If I pass a non-option name, what happens? i.e. `uni` (missing the `t`)

-SFC: The options bag is handled internally by ignoring invalid option names.
+SCR:The options bag is handled internally by ignoring invalid option names.

 JHD: Are the options using get (does it use the prototype)?

-SFC: The way the properties are accessed is the same way the Intl spec already processes properties, for consistency.
+SCR:The way the properties are accessed is the same way the Intl spec already processes properties, for consistency.

 WH: What about rounding behavior?

-SFC: That’s out of scope.
+SCR:That’s out of scope.

 WH: What do you mean out-of-scope?

-SFC: Designing a good rounding API is not an easy thing to do.
+SCR:Designing a good rounding API is not an easy thing to do.

 WH: It’s kind of inherent for the compact notation you’re proposing here.
 How can it not be in scope?
 In your rounding behavior issue you mention that 1230 in compact notation would be "1.2K".
 Multiply it by 10, you get "12K".
 Multiply it by 10 again, you get three significant digits: "123K".
 Multiplying by 10 again gets back to two significant digits: "1.2M".

-SFC: It’s a very good question and if you have ideas for how we should implement this in the spec, please let us know.
+SCR:It’s a very good question and if you have ideas for how we should implement this in the spec, please let us know.

 DE: This is great work in the proposal, although the spec text isn’t complete on insertions, it’s definitely sufficient for Stage 2.

-SFC: Thank you, and I really appreciate all the great discussions in GitHub.
+SCR:Thank you, and I really appreciate all the great discussions in GitHub.
 So to WH, if you add more questions like that on GitHub, please do.

 #### Conclusion/Resolution